Sheridan-Stable/bursty-term-measure/README.md

 ### GENIA Term Corpus Data

 We downloaded the GENIA Term corpus version 3.02 file `GENIAcorpus3.02.tgz` from the GENIA Project homepage ([download page](http://www.geniaproject.org/genia-corpus/term-corpus "GENIA Project Homepage")).
-The extracted `GENIAcorpus3.02.xml` XML file is located in the `bursty-term-measure/genia/0-raw-data` folder.
+The extracted `GENIAcorpus3.02.xml` XML file is located in the `genia/0-raw-data` folder.

 #### Preprocessing

 To preprocess the GENIA data, open and run the `bursty-term-measure/genia/1-preprocessing/preprocessing-script.ipynb` Jupyter Notebook.
+After applying a variety of preprocessing steps to the data, the notebook outputs three files to the `genia/0-data-preprocessed` folder:

+- `GENIAcorpus3.02-doc-ids.csv` (CSV): Article Ids.
+- `GENIAcorpus3.02-keywords.tsv` (TSV): Mapping of lexical units to semantic classes.
+- `GENIAcorpus3.02-preprocessed.json` (JSON): Abstract texts after preprocessing.

+The particular preprocessing steps are described in the notebook.

 ### Stop Words